i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 indicates that the hop will be an outbound endpoint (OBEP).
 If neither bit is set, the hop will be an intermediate participant.
 Both cannot be set at once.

-The tunnel build options is a Properties structure as defined in [Common]_.
+The tunnel build options is a Mapping structure as defined in [Common]_.
 This is for future use.
 No options are currently defined.
-If the Properties structure is empty, this is two bytes 0x00 0x00.
+If the Mapping structure is empty, this is two bytes 0x00 0x00.